 Gaming societies maintain and grow their networks through collaboration, competitions and shared problem-solving.
 This is only possible because of the proliferation and adoption mediated-communication technologies underpinned by the Internet and Web.

 Like the majority of today’s sporting events esports can be staged in front of a live audience (indoor and outdoor), millions more online, and on Mars.

 Esports is a global activity with hundreds of millions of viewers around the globe.
+In the UK, all the major football clubs have an esports team.
 So far, we’ve witnessed early penetration strategies to gain access to an untapped market through sponsorships and advertisement campaigns.